heristop/gutenku/packages/front/content/2026-01-18-gutenku-technical-deep-dive.en.md

 ### Teaching by Comparison

-Training works like teaching a dog the difference between "good boy" and "bad boy" - not through abstract rules, but through examples.
+Training works like showing a dog examples of good and bad behavior - not through abstract rules, but through examples.

 The network sees triplets: one elite haiku (the anchor), another elite (the positive example), and one early elimination (the negative).
 Its job is to learn what makes the two survivors similar to each other, and different from the loser.